treasa-murphy/fetal-movement-detection/README.md

 ### **Project Structure**

+The repository is organised as follows:

+- **README.md**: Project overview, setup instructions, and key information.
+- **requirements.txt**: Python package dependencies.
-- `/data/` — Contains raw and preprocessed datasets (not included in public repository).
+- **data/**: Folder for input data (not included in the public repository).
+- **images/**: Images used for documentation and visualisations.
+- **models/**: Saved trained models (e.g., .pkl files).
-- `/notebooks/` — Jupyter notebooks for exploratory analysis, sample generation, and model training.
+- **notebooks/**: Jupyter notebooks for data exploration, model training, and evaluation.
-- `/models/` — Trained model files and evaluation results.
-- `/src/` — Source code including sample generation scripts, feature extraction, and classification pipelines.
+- **src/**: Source code modules for data preprocessing, sample generation strategies, model building, and evaluation utilities.
-- `README.md` — Project overview and documentation.
-- `requirements.txt` — List of Python dependencies.

 ---